TOAST-DOCS/Gamebase/en/ios-purchase.md

 ### List Activated Subscriptions

+List activated subscriptions based on the current user ID.
 Subscriptions that are paid up (e.g. auto-renewable subscription, auto-renewed consumable subscription) can be listed before they are expired.

 **API**